open-guides/og-aws/README.md

 ### Certificate Manager Tips

 - 🔹**Supported services:** Managed [Load Balancers](#load-balancers), [CloudFront](#cloudfront), [API Gateway](#api-gateway) and [Elastic Beanstalk](https://aws.amazon.com/elasticbeanstalk/).
-- 🔸During the domain validation process, Certificate Manager will send an email to every contact address specified in the domain’s WHOIS record and up to five common administrative addresses.
+- 🔸During the domain validation process, if DNS validation is unsuccessful Certificate Manager will send an email to every contact address specified in the domain’s WHOIS record and up to five common administrative addresses.
 Some anti-spam filters can mark emails as spam because of this.
 You should check the spam folder of your email if you don’t receive a confirmation email.
 - 🔹 Setting up a certificate for a test domain you don't have email set up on?
-Use [AWS WorkMail](http://docs.aws.amazon.com/workmail/latest/userguide/what_is.html) to quickly set up an email for the domain to approve the request.
-Make sure to tear it down after.
+You can now use DNS validation instead.
 - 🔹Remember when requesting a wildcard domain that the request will not be valid for the level just below the wildcard, or any subdomains preceding the wildcard.
 Take for example an approved, issued certificate for `*.bar.example.com`.
 This would be valid for `foo.bar.example.com` but not `bar.example.com`.
 Likewise it would also not be valid for `www.bar.foo.example.com`.
 You would need to add each of these domains to the certificate request.

 ### Certificate Manager Gotchas and Limitations